garrandall/popular-music-data/tracks/fa-all-y-all-da-brat.md

   ranking_list: Billboard Hot 100
   start_date: '1995-02-11'
 ---
-I am..... quick to pull the trigger quick to pull your card Hard late for the boulevard
+I am... quick to pull the trigger quick to pull your card Hard late for the boulevard
 It's Da B to the R-A-T with the bump
 Sendin good vibrations from the trunk to the front